ANDREW NORMAN WILSON: KODAK

 Grounded by a three-act narrative, in a reversal of docudrama form, the imagery begins with faded archival collage and ends in vivid computer-generated 3D models.
 This psychic-material shift from memory based on photographic archives to digitally composed fantasies suggests a broader technological shift - the subsumption of the modern analog contingency of photography into digital postproduction and a return of the tableau of Western historical painting through a wholly constructed digital “realism.”

-'Kodak' is coproduced by the Stolbun Foundation, Kunstlerhaus Stuttgart, Center for Contemporary Art Futura (Prague), and KRIEG (Hasselt).
+'KODAK' is coproduced by the Stolbun Collection, Kunstlerhaus Stuttgart, Center for Contemporary Art Futura (Prague), and KRIEG (Hasselt).